wwoast/redpanda-lineage/docs/INSTRUCTIONS.md

 Most people have used the first two things already.
 When you run [GitHub Desktop](https://desktop.github.io) for the first time, you'll have the option to sign up for a GitHub account.

+ * TODO: picture of GitHub signup process

 Once you've signed up and logged into GitHub Desktop, you'll be given the option to check out a repository.
 Search for `wwoast/redpanda-lineage`, and click Clone, and you'll have a copy of the Red Panda dataset downloaded to (TOWRITE: folder locations on Windows or Mac).
 We're off to a great start!

 ----

 ## Creating A Branch to Work From

+ * TODO: another picture of Lychee

 GitHub repositories are managed like open projects.
 Any guest or contributor can clone the repository, giving them a full _working copy_ on their own computer.
 However, to contribute changes from your _working copy_ back to our `master` branch, you'll need to follow some guidelines.

+ * TODO: picture of creating a Branch

 The `wwoast/redpanda-lineage` GitHub repository has any number of secondary branches in flight at a time.
 Branches typically represent the collected work of a single contributor, bundled up and ready to review for merging into our `master`.
 If you plan on contributing to the `master` branch, start by using GitHub Desktop to create a branch of your own.
 This will be created based on your downloaded _clone_ of the master branch.

+ * Picture of GitHub and typical branches (have a Maruyama branch ready for commit!!)

 Now that your branch is made, you can go edit panda files or create new subfolders in the `pandas/` or `zoos/` folders.